htl-leonding-project/5ahif-syp-chromecast-manager/README.md

 ## User Stories

 * As a User i want to manage Devices.
-* As a User i want to manage Classes.
+* As a User i want to manage Users.
 * As a User i want to manage Rooms.

 ## Data Model